 I studied under Marshall McLuhan’s son, Eric at York university.
 Both are gone now, but I will speak for them (silly me).

-There is no more deterministic theory than espoused in McLuhan’s ‘s “understanding media”.
+There is no more deterministic theory than that espoused in McLuhan’s ‘s “understanding media”.
 He says Our inventions are extensions of ourselves; They re-order how we live on a scale that dwarfs how we use those inventions.
 Gutenberg and moveable type face leads to Protestantism and all that entails.
 Scholars of Catholicism could probably opine on that topic: yes, lol.

 McLuhan says that Guttenberg gave birth to a new galaxy.
 I would say that’s deterministic.